-TO CHANGE ENGINE OIL (See Fig. 15)
+TO CHANGE ENGINE OIL (See Fig. 10 & 11)

 Determine temperature range expected before oil change.
-All oil must meet API service classification SG-SL.
+All oil must meet API service classification C.

 - Be sure tractor is on level surface.

 - Oil will drain more freely when warm.

 - Catch oil in a suitable container.

 - Remove oil fill cap/dipstick.
 Be careful not to allow dirt to enter the engine when changing oil.

-- Remove yellow cap from end of drain valve and install the drain tube onto the fitting.